 If you have any research publications (for conferences, journals), please include these as an attachment and describe your contributions.

 I will agree to write letters for students only if I am confident I can write a strong letter that will help your application.
 This is because a short, thin, or lukewarm letter is more likely to hurt your chances of admission into a program than help them.
-You should give me at least three weeks advance notice, and preferably more.
+My letters aim to accurately reflect my interactions with you and provide an honest assessment of your work, abilities, and potential.
+If I do not feel I can write a strong and supportive letter, I will decline your request.
+This is not a judgment of your overall potential, but rather a reflection of the extent and nature of our interaction.
+In such cases, it is in your best interest to ask someone who knows your work more closely and can advocate for you more effectively.

 If you work(ed) with me closely (and ideally for at least 6 months) on research projects that I'm leading or supervising / I led or supervised in the past, you can email me to discuss about your potential LoR requests.

-Like I said above, I will agree to write letters for students in my classes only if I am confident I can write a strong letter that will help your application.
+A: Like I said above, I will agree to write letters for students in my classes only if I am confident I can write a strong letter that will help your application.
 In general, if you did not actively participate in class or work with me outside of class in some manner (e.g., as a TA or participating in research), I would recommend that you ask someone else who knows you better and can speak to your qualities.
 In other words, I should have some sense of your skills, work ethic, and personality that goes beyond just the grade you received in my class.

 I also ask that you meet the following criteria: